 Promoting Diversity

-Committed for the past 27 years towards promoting Diversity and fighting all forms of discrimination, Casino Group is convinced that the diversity of its staff is an asset for each and everyone of us as well as a source of performance for the company.
+Committed for the past 30 years towards promoting Diversity and fighting all forms of discrimination, Casino Group is convinced that the diversity of its staff is an asset for each and everyone of us as well as a source of performance for the company.
+Casino Group’s baseline Nourishing a world of diversity" is therefore a reminder of its commitment towards keeping Diversity alive in all its forms: diversity as regards store formats, diversity of products, diversity in suppliers but also diversity among its employees.
+As the first retailer to have obtained both the Diversity and Gender Equality label, Casino Group wishes to share its actions to fight against discriminations.

 Click on the visual above to read the whole Policy in favour of Diversity (French version).

-Casino Group has been a signatory to…
+Casino Group is a signatory to…

 A convention with the City Ministry since 1993